juks/iso-8583-socket-queue/README.md

     node socketQueue.js --vv --echoServerPort=5000

 ## Collecting the Statistics
-The option _--statServerPort_ enables the statistics module and starts the stat server on given port number, that collects the following statistics of while SocketQueue accepts ISO 8583 transactions:
+The option _--statServerPort_ enables the statistics module and starts the stat server on given port number, that collects the following statistics of while SocketQueue accepts ISO-8583 transactions:

 Parameter | Meaning
 --- | ---